featured image

 Teams should also maintain continuous improvement loops.
 This would include things like rating the effectiveness of meetings (and acting on improvements that could be made), look backs or post-mortems (After Action Reviews) , and periodic alignment discussions with senior leaders.
 Team progress and results must contribute to the overall strategic direction of the business.

-Accountability is a hallmark of committed teams.
+Accountability is a defining characteristic of high-performing teams.
 Its impossible to have a high-performing team if individual members are not accountable to the individual tasks and commitments they make.
 Often the team can only operate as strongly as its weakest link.
 Team accountability reflects the individual accountability of its members.

 Successful teams move from performance loss to performance gain where the output of the team is greater than the sum of its parts.
 This is synergy - the interaction of team members in such a way that the output is greater than the individual contributions.

-Recently we experienced synergy at play when we took our Results team out to the North Saskatchewan River and learned how to propel Voyageur Canoes.
+We experienced synergy firsthand when we took our Results team out to the North Saskatchewan River and learned how to propel Voyageur Canoes.
 Historically these canoes were used by French Canadian Voyageurs in the 18th and 19th centuries to transport furs back from the frontier.
 These vessels can accommodate up to 20 paddlers and can reach speeds of 11 km/hour.
 The Voyageurs often covered 160km per day.

 Results Team at the North Saskatchewan River